replit/kaboomware/README.md

     // Background color hue (0.0 - 1.0).
     hue: 0.46,

+    // How long you want the game to run for.
+    timer: 4,

     // Load assets for the game.
 The argument k is a limited version of the Kaboom context, only k.loadXXX() functions are enabled here.
     onLoad: (k) => {
         k.loadRoot("assets/")